sirexeclp/ml4pm/assignment3/3_BasisFunKernel_STUDENT.md

 plt.show()
 ```

-With more similar values the result of the formula is closer to 1, the less similar the values are, the closer the result goes to 0.
+With more similar values the result of the formula is closer to 1, the less similar the values are, the closer the result goes to 0. <br>
+Correct: If $x$ and $x'$ are similar the function will get close to 1.
+If they differ it well be below 1.

 In order to predict $y$ for new observations, we have to calculate the pairwise kernel between the new observations and the original observations.
 The kernel vector $k(x^*)$ is defined as the vector of inner $k(x^*, x_N )$ products of $\mathbf Φ(x^*)$ with all training data points in matrix $\mathbf Φ$.